oceanprotocol/ocean.py/READMEs/publish-flow-graphql.md

 ## 3. Bob consumes the dataset

-(Consume here is just like in [consume-flow](READMEs/consume-flow.md].
+Consume here is just like in [consume-flow](READMEs/consume-flow.md).
 The file downloaded is a .json.
-From that, use the python `json` library to parse it as desired.)
+From that, use the python `json` library to parse it as desired.